Suggest a resource, or send a correction.

 - What's currently published and what it should say

-- A source we can cite — primary documentation, a release note, or a published reference
+- A source I can cite — primary documentation, a release note, or a published reference

-Time-sensitive corrections (a resource has been retired, a URL has moved, a major release supersedes our description) are prioritised.
+Time-sensitive corrections (a resource retired, a URL moved, a major release that supersedes the current description) are prioritised.

 - Commercial products without a substantial research user-base.
-We cover them where they are the practical standard (UpToDate, Embase, DrugBank Pro) and note the access tier honestly.
+They're included where they're the practical standard (UpToDate, Embase, DrugBank) and the access tier is labelled honestly.

 - Pre-release resources without published documentation or a production endpoint.